Plant Problem Diagnostic Service

 Send detailed information and payment with the sample

+Submission forms, shipping instructions, and payment information can be found on our website (see links above).
 Complete the required form to be sent with the sample or make sure to include detailed information including: host plant, date collected, plant history (planting date, approximate age, cultural practices), when symptoms occurred, description of the problem, pesticide treatments, and your contact information.
 Keep accompanying paperwork separate and do not include in the bags with the sample.
 Ideally, paperwork could be placed in its own Ziploc bag.
+Checks should be made out to the University of Massachusetts; alternatively, credit card payments are accepted on our website.

-Hand deliver or ship overnight. >Rapid delivery may be critical for an accurate diagnosis.
+Hand deliver or ship samples overnight.
+Rapid delivery may be critical for an accurate diagnosis.
 Samples that take a long time to get to the diagnostic lab have a greater chance of decaying or drying up making diagnosis difficult.
 You may want to hand deliver the sample to the lab.
 If you are too far away from the lab, then ship the sample overnight.
 The diagnostic laboratory is closed over the weekend and you may not want to ship the sample on Friday or during a holiday.
-Call the UMass diagnostic lab prior to shipping to make arrangements for receiving the package.

 How to select samples from plants with the following symptoms: